fetgrigory/Data-analytics-pandas/README.md

 Merging multiple CSV files back into a single DataFrame.
 Saving the merged data into a new DataFrame with updated indices.

+## Plotting_Graph.ipynb
+Plotting graphs based on a dataframe.